martineausw/ziggurat/README.md

 -   disjoin - to assert at least one prototype evaluates to true.
 -   negate - to assert a prototype evaluates to false without an error.

-### Sign function
+### Sign

-`sign` calls `eval` on a given prototype and will call `onError` or `onFail` for error or false return values, respectively.
+_sign_ calls _eval_ on a given prototype and will call _onError_ or _onFail_ for error or false return values, respectively.
 Complex prototypes are intended to be composed using operators and auxiliary prototypes.

 ```zig
 pub fn sign(prototype: Prototype) fn (actual: anytype) fn (comptime return_type: type) type {